Join Us for a Webinar!

-CDC funds state-wide PQCs in California, New York, and Ohio and is working with these networks to sponsor a series of Webinars.
-These Webinars are intended to help PQCs share knowledge and experiences, and to teach other states how to start, maintain, and grow their own collaboratives.
-Webinars will be held every two months.
-They are available to participants in all states, with a focus on hospitals, physician organizations, and health agencies.
+CDC funds statewide PQCs in California, New York, and Ohio and worked with these networks to sponsor a series of Webinars from 2012-2013.
+The 2012-2013 series (which is available on CDC TRAIN) is intended to help PQCs share knowledge and experiences, and teach other states how to start, maintain, and grow their own collaboratives.

 Andreea Creanga, MD, PhD

 Division of Reproductive Health, Centers for Disease Control and Prevention